-Participants in the AP Biology Summer Institute will increase their knowledge of, and comfort level with, the AP Biology Curriculum Framework.
-We will perform most of the labs in the new lab manual and discuss how to tweak labs you currently use to make them student driven and inquiry based.
-We will share best practices and hints on what works in the AP Biology classroom to improve student achievement.
-During the week we will also look at sample syllabi, textbooks, and additional resources.
-In addition, we will spend time familiarizing ourselves with the format, sample questions and grading of the new exam.
-The full course schedule is available here.
-If there is interest, time will also be provided to work on your own course syllabus.
+Participants in the AP Biology Summer Institute will increase their knowledge of, and comfort with, the AP Biology Curriculum Framework.
+We will perform many of the labs in the Collegeboard Lab Manual and discuss how to modify labs currently used to make them more student-driven and inquiry-based.
+We will share best practices and hints on what works in the AP Biology classroom to improve student understanding and achievement.
+During the week we will also look at sample syllabi, textbooks, and online resources.
+In addition, we will spend time familiarizing ourselves with the format and grading of the AP Biology exam.

 Class Prep: As the institution nears, I will be sending out a link to access materials we will be using during the Summer Institute.

 Items Participants Should Bring:

 -An activity to share that addresses one or more of the learning objectives, or just something that you think works really well in you AP Bio class.
 This can be something you got from another teacher or online.

 -Highly Recommended: a device that allows you to access the internet